David DiLeo: Professional career

+On July 9, 2026, DiLeo signed a one–year contract with Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).

 Personal life

 DiLeo's father Frank played college basketball at Lafayette and served as an assistant coach at Virginia and Iowa before becoming a scout for the Philadelphia 76ers.
 His mother Kay coached women's basketball at Indiana State.
 DiLeo is a cousin of T. J. DiLeo and Max DiLeo, his uncle is Tony DiLeo.

+In July 2025, DiLeo engaged to professional basketball player Megan Gustafson.
+On July 18, 2026, DiLeo and Gustafson got married at Bella Sala in Tiffin, Iowa.